 A wonderful introduction to winter, snowshoeing is a refreshing, low-impact activity that harnesses the skill of walking – so everybody from toddler to senior can do it!

-Whistler Olympic Park provides access to more than 30 kilometres of marked trails (almost 20 kilometres of which are dog-friendly).
+Whistler Olympic Park provides access to more than 30 kilometres of marked trails (over 15 kilometres of which are dog-friendly).
 Tread upon the winter snowpack, weaving between beautiful views of the surrounding mountains and Olympic monuments.

-Book one of our daily snowshoe tours and let our guides take you through the park, or pick up a map and go on a self-guided walk!
+Book a Private Snowshoe Tour and let our guides take you through the park, or pick up a map and go on a self-guided walk!

 Join our knowledgeable snowshoe guides for a 2-hour tour through old-growth forests and up to picturesque viewpoints.
 Learn about the Park’s sports, legacy and its natural history, and enjoy numerous photo opportunities of Olympic monuments and scenery.
 Tour terrain is easy to moderate and is set according to the skill level of the participants.